Sinned016/Varingagatan/README.md

 - #26 Create media querys for desktop view. ✅
 - #27 Update / work on the design of the home page (doesn't look good enough). ✅
 - #28 Add a red thumb icon when you haven't liked a review. ✅
+- #29 Add hover effects when hovering a book and all buttons. ✅
+- #30 Deploy the page with firebase. ✅
 - #??
 Cleanup code (make more components, delete logs etc...).

 # Progress Pictures